Lemoncode/react-by-sample/15_LoginForm/readme.md

             └── pageB.tsx
 ```

-- Let's update _main.tsx_ (routes, names and add a redirect from root to login page)
+- Let's update _main.tsx_ (routes, names and add a redirect from root to login page).

 _./src/main.tsx_